FinCon 2022 Review: Should You Attend?

 Whenever someone asks me what conferences they should attend, I always have a few in mind.
-This year, I would say FinCon 2020 is among the top ones in the list.
+This year, I would say FinCon 2022 is among the top ones on the list.

 Unlike other conferences like Hustle Con, FinCon has ‘scholarships’ for some attendees that can reduce the cost of attendance.
 If you’re lucky, the ticket can be free, too.

 However, even if you have to pay for the ticket, it’s a worthwhile experience.

 Here’s all the information on what is FinCon, a FinCon 2019 recap, and what to expect in FinCon 2022.

 Table of Contents